 Research by NFER in 2007 reported many benefits, including the rise in confidence and self-esteem of those gaining the status.
 Headlines from the report were that 91% of senior leaders and 80% of HLTAs identified positive impacts on pupil performance resulting from the HLTA role.
 73% of senior leaders said that HLTA had reduced teacher workload.
 Visit the HLTA National Partnership website to find out more.

 The Higher Level Teaching Assistant (HLTA) role was introduced in 2003, following workforce reform to raise standards and tackle workload in the classroom.
 HLTA status is awarded to support staff who meet the national HLTA standards.

 An HLTA does all the things that regular teaching assistants do but the biggest difference is the increased level of responsibility.
 For example HLTAs teach classes on their own, cover planned absences and allow teachers time to plan and mark.

 How to apply

-To apply for a HLTA status with Best Practice Network, please complete our preparation and assessment application form below.
-Local authorities, groups and clusters of schools who wish to determine their own course schedules and to submit bulk enrolments with Best Practice Network as the provider can do so; please confirm pricing and tutor availability with our HLTA team.
+To apply for a HLTA status with Best Practice Network, please complete the preparation and assessment application form in the link.
+Local authorities, groups and clusters of schools who wish to determine their own course schedules and to submit bulk enrolments with Best Practice Network as the provider can do so; please confirm pricing and tutor availability with the HLTA team.

 Applicants completing their programme application are asked to identify whether they have been recommended by a delivery partner.
-Please select West Herts Teaching School from the drop down list and then enter our ‘partner allocation code’.
-Partner allocation Code- WHTS
+Please select West Herts Teaching School from the drop down list and then enter our Partner allocation Code, which is WHTS.

 "Good teaching assistants are essential to driving up standards in the classroom and helping students fulfil their full potential."